open-accelerators/mercury/mercury-operator/README.md

 ## Preparation

+### Common

-Create the following configuration resources that will be used by the operator:
+Create the following configuration resources that will be used by the operator (make sure they are created in the same namespace as the operator):

 - A ConfigMap per service domain that exposes a http route (with the name integration-<service-domain-name>-http e.g. integration-customer-offer-http)